 One heavy spike coming directly from the corner between lip and nose compliments several lumps inside open mouth.
 Crease high on nose.
 Large collar clash extends out into field but is often fuzzy around the edges.
 Damage to right side of bell, with nose spike just above bell lines.
 Small cap on bell shoulder.
 Mint mark centered, cocked left, and above level of bolts.
 Both sides display extensive polishing lines in fields, with a particularly dense patch patch above "OD WE."

 1954-D FVI Bugs Bunny D-1

 Another very strong 1954-D clash.
 Two large, cylindrical spikes are reminiscent of 1953-D FVI Bugs Bunny C-1a, but the lip and mouth are not affected.
 Crease on nose, above center.
 Letters behind head.
 Collar clash on neck.
-Parallel, horizontal die scratches in field in front of chin on all seen.
+Parallel, horizontal die scratches in field below chin on all seen.
 Nose spike just above bell lines.
 Faint cap on bell.
 Mint mark just above bolts.

 1954-D FVI Bugs Bunny D-2

 Two clash lines drops from nose, the strongest at left.
 The right clash sometimes faint.
 Slightly open mouth seems unaffected.
 No readily visible nose crease.
 Slight collar clash.
 Two long, parallel, vertical die lines in front of chin visible on all seen.
 Heavy die filing lines under eagle to remove nose clash.
 Similar filing lines follow a hair line clash through EPU.
 Mint mark centered and falls just bellow level of bolts.

 1954-D FVI Bugs Bunny D-3